iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 Validates a `Credential`.

 The following properties are validated according to `options`:
-- The issuer's signature,
+- the issuer's signature,
-- The expiration date,
+- the expiration date,
-- The issuance date
+- the issuance date,
-- The semantic structure.
+- the semantic structure.

 ### Warning
 The lack of an error returned from this method is in of itself not enough to conclude that the credential can be